radius-project/community/README.md

 Every month we host a community call to showcase new features, review upcoming milestones, and engage in a Q&A. For community calls, anyone from the Radius community can participate, present a topic, or host.
 All are welcome!

 Issues in the community repo are used to suggest topics for an upcoming Radius community call.
-The upcoming three community meetings are pinned as issues in this repository.
-If you would like to present or discuss something during an upcoming community meeting, please propose the topic add a comment to the issue corresponding to the desired meeting occurrence.
-Alternatively, you may use the Community Call Chat channel in Discord to propose future agenda topics.
+Upcoming community meetings are pinned as issues in this repository.
+If you would like to present or discuss something during an upcoming community meeting, please propose the topic and add a comment to the issue corresponding to the desired meeting occurrence.
+Alternatively, you may use Discord to propose future agenda topics.
 The meeting agenda for each call is finalized by the community call host.

 <!-- Community members (members of the Radius GitHub org) can nominate themselves via an issue in the `project-radius/community` repository to be a community call host.
 Members become approved community call hosts when two or more existing community hosts approve their request, similar to how members and approvers get accepted today. -->